 Contamination of bin

 If your bin is a recycling bin such as a cardboard collection, you need to be careful to not put general waste in it.
 Most waste companies will reject bins with a certain degree of contamination.
 The bin will then need to have the waste removed or it will be collected as the more expensive general waste category.

 If your bin is significantly overloaded or overflowing, the company may not be able to collect it if it is too heavy or will not collect the overflow.
 The driver is not employed (or importantly paid) to clean up yards and hence will leave the waste on the floor

 Cars blocking bin

 You should also be aware of what you will be charged if the bin is missed due to not being put out etc – most waste companies have varying policies on this.
-The other vital thing to remember is the contact details of your garbage collector to report missed bins and schedule catch up services.
-You can also check out our overview of waste management Geelong.
+The other vital thing to remember is the contact details of your garbage collector to report missed bins and schedule catch-up services.
+You can also check out our overview of waste management in Geelong.

 Waste bin services for clubs and sports associates!